-Considering the unobserved heterogeneity distribution, the estimates in Table 2 imply a constant term of $v{e1} = -9.64$ and $v{e2} = -4.36$ for the transition rate into employment and a constant term of $v{p1} = -11.38$ and $v{p2} = -11.21$ for the transition rate into JCS.
-The associated probabilities are $P(v{e1}, v{p1}) = 0\%$ , $P(v{e1}, v{p2}) = 56\%$ , $P(v{e2}, v{p1}) = 44\%$ and $P(v{e2}, v{p2}) = 44\%$

-0%.
-With two points of support for each unobserved heterogeneity term, $v{e1}$ and $v{p1}$ represent a relatively low propensity, and $v{e2}$ and $v{p2}$ a relatively high propensity to leave unemployment into employment or programme participation.
-The estimated distribution of the unobserved heterogeneity terms only supports the mass points $(v{e,1}, v{e,2})$ and $(v{e,2}, v{e,1})$ .
+Considering the unobserved heterogeneity distribution, the estimates in Table 2 imply a constant term of $v{e1} = -9.64$ and $v{e2} = -4.36$ for the transition rate into employment and a constant term of $v{p1} =$ -11.38 and $v{p2} = -11.21$ for the transition rate into JCS.
+The associated probabilities are $P(v{e1}, v{p1}) =$ 0%, $P(v{e1}, v{p2}) = 56\%$, $P(v{e2}, v{p1}) = 44\%$ and $P(v{e2}, v{p2}) = 0\%$.
+With two points of support for each unobserved heterogeneity term, v{e1} and v{p1} represent a relatively low propensity, and v{e2} and v{p2} a relatively high propensity to leave unemployment and enter employment or programme participation.
+The estimated distribution of the unobserved heterogeneity terms only supports the mass points $(v{e,1}, v{p,2})$ and $(v{e,2}, v{p,1})$.
 Thus, only individuals with a high propensity to enter employment and a low propensity to enter a programme and individuals with a low propensity to enter employment and a high propensity to enter a programme are supported.
 However, for the transition rate into a programme, the unobserved heterogeneity term is relatively small and not significantly different from zero.
 Furthermore, the standard errors for the estimated probability of the unobserved heterogeneity distribution are very large.
 Thus, we cannot find an impact of unobserved determinants on the hazard into programme participation and the results with respect to the unobserved heterogeneity distribution are not very robust.
+This suggest that the set of observable variables available in the administrative data are sufficient to describe the selection process into JCS.

 To test the robustness of the estimates with respect to the unobserved heterogeneity, Table 3 presents the estimation results for the basic model where unobserved heterogeneity is ignored.
 For this model, only one point of support for the constant term is imposed.
-Considering the treatment effect we also find a negative significant treatment effect of $\exp(-0.30) = 0.73$ .
+Considering the treatment effect we also find a negative significant treatment effect of $\exp(-0.30) = 0.73$.
 Thus, if we ignore the unobserved heterogeneity, we obtain a stronger treatment effect.
 With respect to the covariates we observe that the inclusion of unobserved heterogeneity reduces the significance of most of the estimated parameters.

-A large difference between the model with and without unobserved heterogeneity can be found for the estimated piecewise constant duration dependence.
+A big difference between the models with and without unobserved heterogeneity can be found for the estimated piecewise constant duration dependence.
 For the model without unobserved heterogeneity, we observe - with the exception of the last interval - a negative duration dependence.
-In contrast, the model that accounts for unobserved heterogeneity shows a positive duration dependence up to the third interval, and for the remaining periods, a negative duration dependence which is similar to the model without unobserved heterogeneity.
+In contrast, the model that accounts for unobserved heterogeneity shows a positive duration dependence up to the third interval, and for the remaining periods a negative duration dependence which is similar to the model without unobserved heterogeneity.
 This points to a dynamic sorting process which is captured by the unobserved heterogeneity.
-Note that a stronger negative duration dependence is typical if unobserved heterogeneity is ignored [see e.g., Lancaster (1990)].
-For the transition rate into a programme, we do not observe a substantial difference between the model with and without unobserved heterogeneity.
-This is in line with the insignificant unobserved heterogeneity parameter $v_p$ .
+Note that a stronger negative duration dependence is typical if unobserved heterogeneity is ignored (see e.g., Lan-